Forbidden Planet (retail chain): Founding

 The first Forbidden Planet began life in 1978 as a small store in Denmark Street.
+Visitors to the store included Stan Lee, Neil Gaiman, Alan Moore and Douglas Adams.
+When Adams attempted to attend a signing for the first The Hitchhiker's Guide to the Galaxy book in 1979, the queue to the shop was so long that Adams thought a demonstration was taking place elsewhere.
 As the scope of the store expanded beyond comics to embrace film and television, a second store was opened just around the corner on St Giles High Street.
 The store's success led to overcrowding, necessitating a move to much larger premises on New Oxford Street.
-The original partners, in addition to improving their London store, paired with James Hamilton and Kenny Penman (today the main shareholders in Forbidden Planet International with Andrew Oddie, Richard Boxall and Colin Campbell) to open other stores.
-Penman and Hamilton were owners of one of the UK's oldest comics and SF stores, Science Fiction Bookshop, in Edinburgh, which opened around 1975.